How to use SFDX without a terminal

 Product Management Director of IPfolio

-Without a terminal, developers may be limited in their ability to fully leverage the capabilities of SFDX, leading to a slower and more cumbersome development experience.
+Without a terminal, developers may be limited in their ability to fully leverage SFDX's capabilities, leading to a slower and more cumbersome development experience.

 As such, it is recommended that developers use a terminal when working with SFDX to maximize their productivity and efficiency.